QubesOS/qubes-doc/security/qubes-firewall.md

 ---------------------------

-Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all VMs *except* ProxyVMs, iptables commands should be added to the `/rw/config/rc.local` script.
+Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* ProxyVMs, iptables commands should be added to the `/rw/config/rc.local` script.
 For ProxyVMs (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.
 This is because a ProxyVM is